LLM-RankFusion: Mitigating Intrinsic Inconsistency in LLM-based Ranking: Inconsistency of LLM-based ranking

 \begin{enumerate} \item \textbf{Order Inconsistency:} The LLM’s judgment on a pair of passages changes depending on the order they are presented in the prompt, which is also known as positional bias \cite{lu2021fantastically}. \item \textbf{Transitive Inconsistency:} The LLM makes a series of three or more judgments that logically contradict each other, over a set of three or more passages, i.e., $d_1 \succ d_2, d_2 \succ d_3, d_3 \succ d_1$. \end{enumerate}

 Under the pairwise ranking approach, each LLM query produces a pairwise comparison results on $d_i, d_j$, the result can be $d_i \succ d_j$ or $d_j \succ d_i$, where $d$ represents a passage and $\succ$ means "preferred to".
-While we focus on pairwise comparisons in this work, the definition of these two types of inconsistency can also be extended to listwise or other LLM-based ranking schemes.
-We follow PRP-Sort \cite{qin2023large} to handle order inconsistency as a tie.
-But we know that not all these ties represent equal relevance passages given the ground truth relevance labels.
+While we focus on pairwise comparisons in this work, our analysis of these two types of inconsistency can be easily extended to setwise or listwise ranking schemes.
+This is because both setwise and listwise comparisons still rely on relative preferences between individual passages, and are therefore fundamentally pairwise in nature.
+For example, the result of a setwise comparison $d_i \succ d_j, d_k$ can be represented as two implicit pairwise comparisons, $d_i \succ d_j$ and $d_i \succ d_k$.
+Therefore, our inconsistency analysis can not only be applied to setwise and listwise ranking, but any ranking scheme that involves relative comparisons between passages.